NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/identify.md

 The best way to address these concerns will vary widely, depending on the nature of the cultural resources and the sensitivities involved.
 In some cases, it may be beneficial to consult with the cultural originators (or their descendants) of a work to identify concerns that the communities may have in relation to digitization and Open Access programs.

-One innovative approach to cultural resources originating with indigenous communities has been the [Traditional Knowledge (TK) labelling system](http://localcontexts.org/tk-labels/).
-The TK label system makes it easy for indigenous communities to communicate context and preferred uses to others.
+One innovative approach to cultural resources originating with indigenous communities has been the [Traditional Knowledge (TK) labelling system](http://localcontexts.org/tk-labels/).[^55] The TK label system makes it easy for indigenous communities to communicate context and preferred uses to others.
 These labels are not intended to be legal restrictions on users.
 Instead, they are designed to communicate additional cultural context to users interested in incorporating that context into their own exploration of the resource.
 TK labels can easily be incorporated into the presentation of the digitized version of the cultural asset.[^45]

 ##    5.3.
 Navigating Copyright and the Public Domain

-Copyright status is another factor to consider when identifying cultural resources to make available to the public.[^46] Although copyright law varies from country to country, this section is intended to provide a working overview of the main concepts to consider.
-This should make it easier to coordinate with the legal department of your institution or outside legal experts to identify works unencumbered by copyright restrictions.
+Copyright status is another factor to consider when identifying cultural resources to make available to the public.[^46] Although copyright law varies from country to country, this section is intended to provide a working overview of the main concepts to consider.[^54] This should make it easier to coordinate with the legal department of your institution or outside legal experts to identify works unencumbered by copyright restrictions.
 In most cases, it will be easier to start working with items that are in the public domain, which means that their use is not restricted by copyright law.

 Generally speaking, copyright automatically protects creative works from the moment of creation for a period of time.
 While that “period of time” has evolved over the years, today in most places the term of copyright protection is the life of the author plus 70 years.[^47] Although it can sometimes be complicated to calculate the term of copyright protection for an individual work created in the past, as a general rule of thumb, the older a work is the more likely it is to have entered the public domain.[^48] For example, in the United States most works created before 1924 have entered the public domain.
 As a group, archeological objects are also likely to be in the public domain.